JavaScript Syntax

 Statements

 A statement is a piece of code that either declares a variable or instructs the JavaScript engine to perform a task.
-A simple statement is concluded by a semicolon (;).
+A simple statement ends with a semicolon (;).

-Although the semicolon (;) is optional; you should always use it to terminate a statement.
+Note that the semicolon (;) is optional, but you should use it to terminate a statement.

 For example, the following declares a variable and shows it to the console: